 |Cons||Illegal Background||Chances of making damages to the security system.|

-|Unhappy Clients||This leads to termination if the clients are not satisfied with the hacker background.|
+|Unhappy Clients||This leads to termination if the clients are not satisfied with the hacker's background.|

-|Absence Of Faith||The absence of faith is another factor in former hackers to deal with our security systems.|
+|Absence Of Faith||The absence of faith is another factor in former hackers dealing with our security systems.|

 |Direct Approach To Security System||Need to have a look over the hacker who accesses your system as you are providing direct access to him/her.|